-While the beaches in Wisconsin are not on the Atlantic or Pacific coastlines, Wisconsin is proof that there are other places to enjoy a beach vacation.
-The large Great Lakes with their huge bodies of cool and refreshing water offers some lovely beaches with the potential for surfing.
-Yes I said surfing.
+While the beaches in Wisconsin are not on the Atlantic or Pacific coastlines, Wisconsin proves there are other places to enjoy a beach vacation.
+With their huge bodies of cool and refreshing water, the large Great Lakes offer some lovely beaches with surfing potential.
+Yes, I said surfing.

-Being that Wisconsin is not on the coast it is often overlooked for its beaches, yet Wisconsin offers some of the best beaches in the country.
-If you are looking for a romantic weekend away on the water without a trip to the coast, check out any of these unique beaches in Wisconsin.
+Wisconsin is not on the coast, it is often overlooked for its beaches, yet Wisconsin offers some of the best beaches in the country.
+If you want a romantic weekend away on the water without a trip to the coast, check out any of these unique beaches in Wisconsin.

 This post may contain affiliate or sponsored links.
-That means if you click and buy, I may receive a small commission (at no cost to you).
+If you click on a link and make a purchase, I may receive a small commission (at no additional cost to you).
 Please see my full disclosure policy for details.

 Lake Superior Beaches in Wisconsin